White Specks in Your Dog’s Poop? They Could Be Tapeworms

 • When left untreated, tapeworms can affect a dog’s overall health by causing serious gastrointestinal issues and discomfort.

-• The most effective way to treat tapeworm in dogs is with praziquantel, an anti-parasitic drug.
+• The most effective way to treat tapeworm in dogs is with praziquantel, an anti-parasitic drug, and by taking your dog to the vet for routine fecal tests.

-Whether you suspect your dog has tapeworms or they’ve just been diagnosed, don’t panic – we’re providing the lowdown on this pesky parasite.
+Whether you suspect your dog has tapeworms or they’ve just been diagnosed, don’t panic — we’re providing the lowdown on this pesky parasite.
 Tapeworms are intestinal parasites that commonly infect puppies and adult dogs.
 They’re long, flat, and segmented, typically appearing like moving grains of rice or hard white specks.
-Tapeworms can grow up to 11 inches in length and they attach themselves to the intestines of pets, causing serious gastrointestinal issues and discomfort.
+Tapeworms can grow up to 11 inches in length and attach themselves to the intestines of pets, causing serious gastrointestinal issues and discomfort.

 What are the symptoms of tapeworm infection in dogs?

-Most infected dogs don’t show signs or symptoms of tapeworms, which can sometimes make this condition tricky to spot.
-More commonly, pet parents notice a rice-like speck in their dog’s poop or around their butt.
-They might also spot small, dried worm segments (called proglottids) stuck to their pup’s fur.
+Most infected dogs don’t show signs or symptoms of tapeworms, which can make this condition tricky to spot.
+More commonly, pet parents notice a thin rice-like speck in their dog’s poop or around their butt.
+They might also spot these small, dried worm segments (called proglottids) stuck to their pup’s fur.

 “Tapeworms live and nourish themselves in your dog’s gut while releasing egg-filled sections from their tail end for spreading back into the environment,” says Dr. Bruce Silverman, VMD, a Chicago-based small animal veterinarian, Founder of Village West Veterinary and Co-Founder of the Critical Animal Relief Foundation.
 “You’ll likely notice the tapeworms at some point if they’re taking up shop in your dog’s intestines, even if it takes staring at a lot of poops over time.”